klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 </figure>

 11.Any changes to the texture need to be saved manually.
-  If you alter the texture, go to *Image > Save* or hover the mouse over the Image Editor and hit `Alt + S` to save the currently displayed texture.
+  If you alter the texture, go to Image > Save or hover the mouse over the Image Editor and hit `Alt + S` to save the currently displayed texture.

 **Further things to try out**

 - You can also paint the eyes in the Image Editor.
-  In the top-left corner of the Image Editor, change the dropdown menu which says *View* to *Paint*.
+  In the top-left corner of the Image Editor, change the dropdown menu which says "View" to "Paint".
   You now have the same drawing abilities in the 2D texture view.
   If you paint either in the texture view or on the 3D model, the other view will update in real time.
 <figure>